likecoin/likecoin-poc/README.md

-# like-poc
+# Meme Generator
-Meme Generator - a proof of concept of LikeCoin content footprint
+a proof of concept of LikeCoin content footprint

 ## Live Demo
 https://meme.like.community